moja-global/GCBM.Chile.Data_Preprocessing/README.md

 The methods and results of this work were compiled into the [technical document](https://moja.global/wp-content/uploads/2020/04/Chile_GCBM_Pilot_Technical_Document.pdf) "Modelling forest carbon dynamics for REDD+ using the Generic Carbon Budget Model (GCBM)", were more details can be found.

-Disclaimer: The results derived from the use of this algorithms do not necessarily reflect the positions of the Government of Chile for REDD+ accounting or any other purpose.
+**Disclaimer**: The results derived from the use of this algorithms do not necessarily reflect the positions of the Government of Chile for REDD+ accounting or any other purpose.

 ## Environment